 Our basis for analyzing significant fluctuations in our results of operations generally includes review of the results of our samecenter portfolio, non-same-center portfolio, and revenues and expenses from our management activities.
-We define our samecenter portfolio as the 256 properties that were owned and operational prior to January 1, 2021.
-We define our non-samecenter portfolio as those properties that were not fully owned and operational in both periods owing to real estate asset activity occurring after December 31, 2020, which includes 25 properties disposed of and twelve properties acquired.
-Below are explanations of the significant fluctuations in the results of operations for the three months ended March 31, 2022 and 2021:
+We define our samecenter portfolio as the 255 properties that were owned and operational prior to January 1, 2021.
+We define our non-samecenter portfolio as those properties that were not fully owned and operational in both periods owing to real estate asset activity occurring after December 31, 2020, which includes 26 properties disposed of and 13 properties acquired.
+Below are explanations of the significant fluctuations in the results of operations for the three months ended June 30, 2022 and 2021:

-Rental Income increased \$11.1 million primarily as follows:
+Rental Income increased \$6.9 million primarily as follows:

-- \$8.3 million increase related to our same-center portfolio as follows: - \$6.0 million increase primarily due to a \$0.37 increase in average minimum rent PSF and a 1.3% improvement in average occupancy owing largely to the strength of our leasing results during 2021; - \$1.7 million increase owing largely to an increase in recoverable income attributed to an increase in real estate taxes and common area maintenance spending, as compared to 2021, as well as a 1.3% improvement in average occupancy; and - \$0.6 million increase primarily due to the continued stabilization of collections from our Neighbors which resulted in a decrease in Neighbors we have identified as a credit risk and lower general reserves. - \$2.9 million increase primarily related to improving the quality of our portfolio through our acquisition and disposition activity.
+- \$2.2 million increase related to our same-center portfolio as follows: - \$3.1 million increase primarily due to a \$0.37 increase in average minimum rent PSF and a 1.6% improvement in average occupancy owing largely to the strength of our leasing results during 2021; and - \$1.4 million increase owing largely to an increase in recoverable income attributable to the 1.6% improvement in average occupancy and lower reserves for common area maintenance as compared to 2021; offset by - \$2.2 million decrease primarily due to the stabilization of collections in 2022 compared to the recovery of prior year income in 2021 and the reversal of reserves for uncollectibility from 2020 resulting from the recovery of our portfolio in the wake of the COVID-19 pandemic. - \$4.7 million increase primarily related to our acquisition and disposition activity.